-If you’ve ever noticed that your urine smells peculiar after you’ve eaten asparagus, you’re not alone.
-In fact, it’s believed that everyone produces an odor after eating the veg, but only about one in five of us has olfactory receptors sensitive enough to notice it.
+If you’ve ever noticed that your urine smells peculiar after you’ve eaten asparagus, you’re not alone, In fact, it’s believed that everyone produces an odor after eating the veg, but only about one in five of us has olfactory receptors sensitive enough to notice it.
 In any case, it’s normal and there is nothing to worry about.

-Fresh asparagus spears are great, either served with a sharp Mustard Vinaigrette, or added to salads and pastas.
+Fresh asparagus spears are great, either served with a sharp Mustard Vinaigrette, or added to salads and pasta.
 If you want a simple side, try our Baked Asparagus Fries.
 Other delicious, easy ways to feature asparagus in a meal are our Asparagus Risotto, or our Asparagus Soup with Spring Herbs.